Ecosystem dynamics excursion

-All of the fieldwork activities have an explicit teaching focus on the syllabus skills for Working Scientifically.
+All of the activities have an explicit teaching focus on the syllabus skills for Working Scientifically in a fieldwork context.

 Inquiry questions